ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

-Trying to use Corax with an unimplemented method (see [Supported Features](../../indexes/search-engine/corax#supported-features) above) will generate a `System.NotImplementedException` exception and end the search.
+Trying to use Corax with an unimplemented method (see [Supported Features](../../indexes/search-engine/corax#supported-features) above) will generate a `NotSupportedInCoraxException` exception and end the search.

 {INFO: }
 E.g. -